The economic war with Russia has already cost the West $380bn

 In the first week, the West imposed the CBR sanctions that froze access to over $300bn of Russia’s gross international reserves (GIR) held in foreign banks that was totally unexpected and caused the Russian financial system a massive shock.
 Of all the possible sanctions discussed prior to the attack, freezing the CBR money was never even mentioned.

-And in a series of seven packages, sanction was piled on sanction targeting most of Russia’s dependence on western markets, including the debilitating sanctions on technology and equipment that is Russia's sanctions soft underbelly as bne IntelliNews detailed in a feature a year before the war started.
+And in a series of seven packages, sanction was piled on sanction targeting most of Russia’s dependence on Western markets, including the debilitating sanctions on technology and equipment that is Russia's sanctions soft underbelly, as bne IntelliNews detailed in a feature a year before the war started.

 Even more devastating than the official sanctions was the self-sanctioning by major international companies that started to shutter their Russian businesses within weeks of the start of the war.
 In a widely quoted list, Yale claims over 1,000 companies with turnover equivalent to 40% of GDP have left the market, although a bne IntelliNews deep dive into the Yale report has since argued the pain from the multinationals exit will be a lot less dramatic.